thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 A POT file contains all the strings in the source code that have been marked as translatable, along with some common metadata like the project version and copyright.
-It by itself does not handle translation, but it can be used to create PO files which contain translations for a single locale.
+It by itself does not handle translation, but it can be used to create PO files which contain translations for a single [locale].

 The `xgettext` utility is used to scan your source code files to extract strings.
 This is done by looking for keywords, typically a function name